tobealive/docs/docs/concepts/atomics.md

 # Atomics

-V has no special support for atomics, yet, nevertheless it's possible to treat variables as atomics by [calling C](./v-and-c) functions from V.
+V has no special support for atomics, yet, nevertheless, it's possible to treat variables as atomics by [calling C](./v-and-c) functions from V.

 The standard C11 atomic functions like `atomic_store()` are usually defined with the help of macros and C compiler magic to provide a kind of *overloaded C functions*.

-Since V does not support overloading functions by intention there are wrapper functions defined in C headers named **atomic.h** that are part of the V compiler infrastructure.
+Since V does not support overloading functions by intention, there are wrapper functions defined in C headers named **atomic.h** that are part of the V compiler infrastructure.

 There are dedicated wrappers for all unsigned integer types and for pointers.
 (`byte` is not fully supported on Windows) – the function names include the type name as suffix. e.g. `C.atomic_load_ptr()` or `C.atomic_fetch_add_u64()`.

-To use these functions the C header for the used OS has to be included and the functions that are intended to be used have to be declared.
+To use these functions, the C header for the used OS has to be included and the functions that are intended to be used have to be declared.
 Example:

 ```v globals